Breadcrumbs

 This newly formed committee has a mandate to ensure that all aspects of the program are incorporating best practices in EDI into their work.
 The goal is to have EDI become entrenched as part of the “fabric” of who we are as a program and constantly challenge ourselves to do better.
 We are committed to a culture of EDI throughout all that we do in the program, and this committee will provide leadership in this area.

-...and many more including PARO representatives, CPS, AAP, the Informatics Group, etc.
+There are many more opportunities to get involved including PARO representatives, CPS, AAP, the Informatics Group, etc.

 Additional Educational Opportunities

-Four hours of protected time per week make up the academic half-day.
+Each resident has 4 hours of protected time per week throughout their residency as part of Academic Half-Day.
+Additionally, first-year residents have an additional 4 hours of protected time per week for the first 3 blocks, focusing on curriculum specifically designed to equip them with the knowledge and skills for starting residency.
 This rich curriculum provides a wide variety of learning opportunities addressing all the CanMEDs roles.
 There are three to five additional hours per week of protected teaching time depending on the rotation.
 Paediatric and neonatal life support courses are taught during orientation and throughout the program.
 Financial support is available to support conference leave in each academic year.

 Applying To The Program